 Website: Nassau-Suffolk Greenbelt Trail

-Trail View State Park is a linear park stretching for 11.90 km (7.4 mi), and it acts as a link between Bethpage State Park and Nassau/Suffolk Greenbelt Trail.
+If you’re looking for places to hike on Long Island, head over to Trail View State Park.
+It is a linear park stretching for 11.90 km (7.4 mi), and it acts as a link between Bethpage State Park and Nassau/Suffolk Greenbelt Trail.
 You will find different types of natural resources and habitats along the way.
 It is also a popular spot for birdwatchers throughout the year.
 Other major activities in this park include cross-country skiing and horseback riding.
 It is an ideal way to explore and discover nature.
 Hikers and bikers alike share the same path.

 Trail View State Park